microsoft/sonder-ui/readme.md

 # Sonder UI (Work in progress)
 > a collection of tested, accessible components and component pattern documentation.

+The purpose of this project is to showcase component patterns that have been thoroughly tested for accessibility.
+Each component's readme includes a description of how it was tested, bugs found, expected functionality, and design considerations for extension or authoring similar patterns.

+Each pattern is authored as a web component, and can be dropped directly into a project.
+However, since this is primarily intended as accessibility documentation + reference implementation, they may not be as fully featured as a true component library.

+Suggestions for additional components to include are very welcome; please file an issue.

+## Copmonents
+- Readonly Select
+- Filterable Combobox
+- Multiselect

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a